Navideck/BT-Cam/blog/bt-cam-3-5-timers.md

 * **Podcast and content creators**

 No more missed footage.
 No more guesswork.
 Just smooth, continuous takes — even with the most limiting gear.

----

-👉 [Download BT Cam](https://btcam.app) and take control of your time — one frame at a time.